 In this section

-The second component within the project is the delivery of peer-led diversionary activity within the community.
-This takes place 4 times per week across two locations.
-This is where the young people develop their skills in a practical and real environment as they take ownership of delivering this service for their local community.
-The young people amass hundreds of hours of voluntary work as part of this project with the most competent progressing into paid coaching opportunities each year.
+In addition to the education part of the project, there is the delivery of peer-led diversionary activity within the community.
+This takes place 4 times per week across the two locations – St. Paul’s and DISC.
+This part of the project is where the young people develop their skills in a practical and real environment as they take ownership of delivering this service for their local community.
+This includes organising and facilitating football matches for local children in an effort to reduce anti-social behaviour in the Strathmartine and Maryfield Wards in Dundee.